 Yhonnie Scarce is a Kokatha and Nukunu artist working with the delicate yet surprisingly robust material of glass.
 Taking on the shapes of bush plums and yams, Scarce’s glass forms are often used to build immense installations referencing contemporary and historical Aboriginal experience.
 Colonisation, nuclear testing in Australia and family heritage are all consistent themes throughout her practice.
 Increasingly working with architectural space, Scarce also looks at how built structures can be receptacles for memory, bearing witness to all that has occurred around and within them.
-Following on from In Absence (the National Gallery of Victoria architecture commission she completed with Edition Office in 2019) Scarce has now created Missile Park, the title piece of a survey exhibition at the Australian Centre for Contemporary Art (ACCA).
+Following on from In Absence (the National Gallery of Victoria architecture commission she completed with Edition Office in 2019) Scarce has now created Missile Park, the title piece of a touring survey exhibition.
 Scarce spoke to Briony Downes about the power of visual narratives and how her work reveals hidden truths.

 Yhonnie Scarce: Missile Park references nuclear tests undertaken in South Australia, the cover-ups involving the deaths of Aboriginal people during that time and how the Australian and British military were complicit.
 I have recreated three sheds recalling similar structures I have seen at Missile Park in Woomera, which is the town where I was born.
 It’s still an active military base.

 In the ACCA commission, the sheds are like tombs.
 They are made from found galvanized zinc, bitumen paint and shellac and inside the sheds are collections of glass bush plums.
 There is one shed you can enter and be close to the plums.
 You go in, close the door and wait for your eyes to adjust to the darkness.
 Then you see these plums sitting on metal tables as though they are altars.
 The plums represent us as Aboriginal people and our patience.